Posted on Feb 2, 2013 by Tom Gilson

 If he can’t see the flaw in that line of reasoning, then there’s no hope.

 What then about the headline, “If you believe atheism is true, then atheism is false”?
-That’s a different line of argument starting with different premises which the Reddit author failed to include in his summary of my argument.
-Here I repeat the two basic premises that author missed, and then outline the argument flowing from them.
+That’s a different line of argument entirely:

 - If Rosenberg’s version of atheism is true, no thought can be about anything.

-- If a person thinks, “atheism is true,” she is doing that which is strictly impossible on Rosenberg’s view of atheism.
+- If a person holds the thought about atheism that atheism is true, she is doing that which is strictly impossible on Rosenberg’s view of atheism.

-- Thus if she succeeds in holding the thought (about atheism) that “atheism is true,” she proves by demonstration that his version of atheism is false.
+- Thus if she succeeds in holding the thought that atheism is true, she proves by demonstration that Rosenberg’s version of atheism is false.

 But thanks again for visiting.